SpeechifyInc/string-tracker/README.md

 ## String Prototype functions

 The StringTracker includes implementations for every prototype function that would return a new string other than a few exceptions as detailed in the next section.
-Test262 tests are used for development to maintain spec compliance and anything deviates from the spec should be considered a bug.
+Test262 tests are used for development to maintain spec compliance and anything deviates from the spec is considered a bug.
 Any string prototype functions that do not return a new string are passed through to the original String prototype function via a Proxy.
 Any missing functions not detailed in the next section will be added before 1.0 release.

 ### Important Note